-This ten-day itinerary allows you to explore the best of Israel as well as visiting one of the new seven wonders of the world, Petra in Jordan.
+This eight-day itinerary allows you to explore the best of Israel as well as visiting one of the new seven wonders of the world, Petra in Jordan.
 Israel is a picturesque country, steeped in history and you’ll visit some of the most well-known sites on earth, as well as getting to swim in the Dead Sea.
 In Jerusalem you’ll visit the Western Wall and the Church of the Holy Sepulchre – the place believed to be where Jesus was crucified but also the site of his tomb.

 At Masada, a UNESCO world heritage site, you’ll take a cable car to the mountain fortress and learn about the last Jewish site against Roman invasion.
 Spend two nights in Eilat in the south of the country and cross over into Jordan to visit the wonder that is Petra.
 You’ll also get to go snorkelling in the Red Sea.
 Explore Tel Aviv by enjoying time at the beach, in the boutique shops and the historic Old City of Jaffa.
 For those who like to party, Tel Aviv has an abundance of nightlife.